neurobioinfo/scrnabox/README_HTO.md

 --steps 0
 ```

-The pipeline creates few files\folders under `${SCRNABOX_PWD}`: `./job_output/configs/scrnabox.config.ini` (include the configure arguments),  `./job_output/expected.done.files.txt` (recorder the done steps), `./job_output/logs` (submitted job would save under this folder), `./job_output/parameters/` (include the arguments and parameter that would use in running job, you can change them).
+When the pipeline is executed, it generates several files and folders under ${SCRNABOX_PWD}, including ./job_output/configs/scrnabox.config.ini (which contains the configuration arguments), ./job_output/expected.done.files.txt (which records the completed steps), ./job_output/logs (which contains logs for the submitted jobs), and ./job_output/parameters/ (which includes the arguments and parameters used in running the job and can be modified if necessary)."

-To see a brief explanation of pipeline, run the following code
+To view a brief overview of the pipeline, run the following code
 ```
 sh $SCRNABOX_HOME/launch_pipeline.scrnabox.sh --help
 ```

 ### Step 1: cellranger
-This step runs cellranger and save the results under `${SCRNABOX_PWD}/step1`, which generates a count matrix.
-Since cellranger run UI as well, run this step in a `screen`.
+In this step, Cell Ranger is executed, and the resulting output is saved under ${SCRNABOX_PWD}/step1, which generates a count matrix.
+As Cell Ranger runs a user interface, it is recommended to run this step in a 'screen'.

 ```
 screen -S run_scrnabox_HTO
 sh $SCRNABOX_HOME/launch_pipeline.scrnabox.sh \